nekStab/LightKrylov/paper/paper.md

 call eigs(A, V, lambda, residuals, info)
 ```

-In addition, `LightKrylov` exposes abstract interfaces for preconditioners, and a Newton-GMRES solver.
 <!-- Examples illustrating how to extend these `abstract` types for computing the leading eigenpairs of the linearized Ginzburg-Landau equation or computing unstable periodic orbits of the Rössler system and studying their Lyapunov exponents can be found [here](https://github.com/nekStab/LightKrylov/tree/main/example). -->

 # Performance in a production-ready open-source codebase